 How can I help you?

 I bring a unique blend of multidisciplinary skills to help you achieve the your individual or organisational aims.
 My research skills have been honed over a number of independent and collaborative research projects.
 I have won research contracts and funding; delivered high quality research and evaluations, as well as bespoke training packages and published books, journal articles, chapters, and am regularly consulted for my expert opinion.
 My years of work and volunteering with community organisations continues to keep me grounded in everyday lives of people, and brings real perspective to big issues.
 I can provide expert advice in designing and commissioning research or community projects, as well as conducting and delivering to the end product.
-With an eye to detail and rigorous methodology, I can write funding proposals and bids to ensure that ideas can be translated in to practical and achievable results.
+With an eye to detail and rigorous methodology, I can write rapid responses to market trends, funding proposals, and bids, which ensure ideas can be translated in to practical and achievable results.
 My training packages draw from eclectic yet evidence based sources including social studies, psychology, history, economics, politics, and current affairs.
 I work with every client to ensure the content meets the needs of your organisation, tailoring to your teams needs.

 As well as research, teaching, and training on mental health (particularly mental health and diversity), I deliver a range of mindfulness and wellbeing workshops using a variety of creative art therapy approaches.